-Figure 33.
+Figure 37.
 Machine-mode trap data capability register

-5.8.3.
+7.8.3.
 Machine Security Configuration Register (mseccfg)

-Zcherihybrid adds a new enable bit to 'mseccfg' as shown in [Figure 34](#).
+Zcherihybrid adds a new enable bit to [mseccfg](#) as shown in [Figure 38](#).

-Figure 34.
+Figure 38.
 Machine security configuration register (mseccfg)

-The CHERI Register Enable (CRE) bit controls whether M-mode has access to capability registers and instructions.
-When CRE=1, all CHERI instructions and registers can be accessed.
-When CRE=0, CHERI register and instruction access is prohibited for M-mode and lower privilege levels as described in [Section 5.7](#).
+The CHERI Register Enable (CRE) bit controls whether M-mode and lower privilege levels have access to capability registers and instructions.
+When [mseccfg](#).CRE=1, all CHERI instructions and registers can be accessed.
+When [mseccfg](#).CRE=0, CHERI register and instruction access is prohibited for M-mode and lower privilege levels as described in [Section 7.7](#).